VRConservation/geosp/chapters/11_field.md

 KoboToolbox Data/Gallery tab.
 ```

 The Downloads tab does 'exactly what it says on the tin' as some English folks are wont to say.
-I downloaded the data first as an excel sheet, edited it, then saved as a CSV that's in the repo under /test/norley2.csv.
+I downloaded the data first as an excel sheet, edited it, then saved as a CSV that's in the repo under the file /test/norley2.csv.
 Make sure you change the lat lon columns to a clear name such as Latitude, Longitude to make them easier to pick up with the software you use.

 ## Visualization
 I didn't completely figure out the geojson download.
 It was a bit clunky in that it converts the data to geojoson and opens it in a web browser instead of downloading as a geojson file.
 The coding looked correct, however.